SajinaPK/AWS_Learning/Solution_Architect/10_S3_Advanced/S3_Advanced.md

 ![Alt text](images/S3Batch.png)
 - Get the object list with S3 inventory and then use S3 select to filter the list for ex find un-encrypted objects in the bucket.
 - Do batch operation by passing this list to S3 Batch with parameters for ex to encrypt all the files at once.

+# Data Transfer

+Following transfer over public internet is free:
+- Data transferred out to the internet for the first 100GB per month, aggregated across all AWS Services and Regions (except China and GovCloud)
+- **Data transferred in from the internet**
+- Data transferred between S3 buckets in the **same AWS Region**.
+- Data transferred from an Amazon S3 bucket to any AWS service(s) within the same AWS Region as the S3 bucket (including to a different account in the same AWS Region).
+- **Data transferred out to Amazon CloudFront (CloudFront)**